tombly/BlazorDemos/TelerikApp/README.md

 There was no perceivable performance difference (screen load time, tap responsiveness, etc.) when navigating around the JIT app as compared to the AOT app.

+Interestingly, the launch time is faster with JIT, contrary to what Microsoft states: This is opposite of what Microsoft states: https://learn.microsoft.com/en-us/xamarin/mac/internals/aot